Hitman (2016 video game): Critical reception

 Hitman received generally positive reviews according to review aggregator Metacritic.
 Many reviewers regarded the game as a "return to form" for the series after the controversial release of Absolution in 2012.

 Many reviewers expressed skepticism at the game's release schedule.
 When the Paris episode was launched, Arthur Gies of Polygon said the game was more unfinished than episodic.
 Phil Savage from PC Gamer said, "Hitman feels unrefined and unfinished in lots of small but important ways".
 As more episodes were released, critics' impressions of the release format improved significantly.
 Mike Williams from USgamer said the episodic release format helped increase the replayability of Hitman because it gave sufficient time for the players to fully explore a level and experiment with different approaches before a new episode was released.
 Reviewers from Rock, Paper, Shotgun said the episodic release model meant the game would not be overwhelming for players, that it "[set] an excellent precedent for having impeccable chunks once a month", and that other games should be inspired by this release structure.
 According to the developers, the format would encourage players to regularly return to and replay each level.

 The locations received praise from critics.
 Williams liked the vast and lively levels, which he described as "playgrounds" players can freely explore and observe.
 Savage also said the levels are "intricate" and "dense", meaning players would have plenty to do in each level, encouraging them to replay the game.
 He also liked the variety of the levels presented, especially later levels, which he said add new challenges to the game.
 GameSpot's Brett Todd also admired the complex design of each level and commented, "the levels are so big and so packed with details that they take on lives of their own, much like separate movies in a franchise".
 Writing for Game Informer, Jeff Marchiafava said the levels are too big and that players could not stumble upon meaningful opportunities in an organic and spontaneous manner.
 He also said a lot of trial and error was needed for later episodes because the rules had changed, resulting in a lot of frustration.
 Eurogamer's Edwin Evans-Thirlwell was disappointed the AI did not react sufficiently to the players' actions.
 Critics generally agreed Paris was a promising start to the series, though Sapienza was often named as the game's high point due to the map's complex layout, location variety, and creative assassinations.
-Marrakesh and Hokkaido released to a generally positive reception but Bangkok and Colorado were considered to be weaker levels because the assassinations are less creative and the art style is less striking.
+Marrakesh and Hokkaido were released to a generally positive reception but Bangkok and Colorado were considered to be weaker levels because the assassinations are less creative and the art style is less striking.
 The Colorado level was often considered to be controversial among players due to its complete lack of public spaces and verticality.
 Critics liked the idea of a global-trotting adventure; Williams and Todd drew similarities between Hitman and the James Bond films.
 Some reviewers expressed disappointment that the game reuses voice actors in different locations.